munira-jo/data-pipeline-demo/README.md

 - runs data tests to check if keys in star schema tables are unique

+## Getting the raw data

+The raw data can be downloaded from [here](https://drive.google.com/drive/folders/15z4P78n1LbgM2FBMPHH1K8Hl3jE4pPpr?usp=drive_link).
+For the scripts to work, it should be placed in the subfolder `ingestion/zipped_raw_data`.

 ## How to run

 1. Ingest the data by running `python3 ingestion/main.py`